1. Do I have to have a disability to enter?

 Spectators will be able to line the course where there are barriers in place, but we ask that visitors stay clear of the route where there are no barriers as we want to avoid pedestrians crossing in front of participants.

 15. My friend/family member is unable to run but has a place; can I run using their entry?

 Places in Parallel London are not transferable except in the case of extenuating circumstances.
 Please contact us for guidance.

 16. Is there a race capacity for Parallel London?

-No – the more the merrier!
-We hope large groups of friends and family will take part together.
+No – the more the merrier.
+We encourage large groups of friends, family and corporates to take part, side by side.

 18. Is it possible for a new charity to buy places for Parallel London?

-As long as you have a UK registered charity number you can buy charity places.
-If you are an overseas charity wishing to participate in Parallel London please contact us at [email protected].
+If you are a UK registered charity you can buy charity places.
+If you are an overseas charity wishing to participate in Parallel London please contact us at email@example.com

 If you have bought your own place it is not a prerequisite, but we encourage all participants to make the most of all their hard work and fundraise for a good cause.